Care for Our Elders/Wakanki Ewastepikte

 - Results: Care for Our Elders saw an increase in the number of Lakota elders understanding the differences between a will and a living will and the need to have end-of-life discussions with family and healthcare providers.

 Evidence-levelEffective (About evidence-level criteria)

-Care for Our Elders began when a palliative care physician asked Associate Professor Mary Isaacson from South Dakota State University and her nursing students why American Indians from the western side of the state were traveling to Sioux Falls to receive palliative care and hospice care, when the majority of reservations are located in western South Dakota.
+Care for Our Elders began when a palliative care physician asked Associate Professor Mary Isaacson from South Dakota State University and her nursing students why American Indian patients from the western side of the state were traveling to Sioux Falls to receive palliative care and hospice care, when the majority of reservations are located in western South Dakota.
 This group met with healthcare, palliative care, and hospice care providers to discuss why this was the case.
 Many providers said that they were hesitant to broach the subject with their older patients, in case the suggestion of hospice care might be interpreted as the providers giving up on their patients.

 However, when this group discussed palliative and hospice care with Lakota healthcare professionals in the region, they explained, "No, this is something we need."
 Isaacson then met with Lakota elders and discussed how palliative and hospice care might work on the reservations and what the elders wanted from those programs.
 The elders saw death not as giving up, but as another cycle of life.

 Care for Our Elders collaborates with local organizations and branches such as the Oglala Sioux Tribe Health Administration, Oglala Sioux Tribe Health Education, Dakota Plains Legal Services, and Indian Health Service in order to increase awareness of the need for advance care planning by American Indian elders in South Dakota.